procf/RhINNs/main/transient_model_selection/README.md

 5. `scipy` v1.9.3 (to solve the coupled ODEs in the forward problem).

 ## Hardware/OS tested
-The program was tested on a MBP M1 Max (64 GB RAM) running macOS Ventura v13.3.1.
+The program was tested on an MBP M1 Max (64 GB RAM) running macOS Ventura v13.3.1.

 ## Background... ish